P4N1-C/fake-news-detector/memory-bank/architecture.md

 ## Overview

 The AI-Powered Fake News Detector is a complete web-based application that uses Large Language Models (LLMs) and web search to analyze news claims for authenticity.
-The system follows a client-server architecture with a modern web frontend and a Python FastAPI backend, featuring real-time claim analysis, vector database storage, and user feedback collection.
+The system follows a client-server architecture with a modern web frontend and a Python FastAPI backend, featuring real-time claim analysis, vector database storage, time-dependent claim detection, and user feedback collection.

 ## Project Structure